Pointwise Mutual Information Based Metric and Decoding Strategy for Faithful Generation in Document Grounded Dialogs

-\textbf{Human Evaluation:} We perform human evaluation experiments to compare (1) \textit{relevance} - the ability to generate responses that are contextually correct given the dialog history, (2) \textit{faithfulness} - the ability to generate responses that are faithful to the given document, and (3) \textit{grammar} -- ability to generate grammatically correct and fluent responses.
+\textbf{Human Evaluation:} We perform human evaluation experiments to compare (1) \textit{relevance}, (2) \textit{faithfulness}, and (3) \textit{grammar}.
 All three dimensions were categorically labeled as agree, neutral, or disagree.
 We sampled 100 random (document, dialog history, response) tuples, 50 each from MD2D and TC.
-We evaluate the responses generated by two decoding techniques: greedy and $\pmidecode$.
+We evaluate the responses generated by beam search using two objectives: standard and $\pmidecode$.
 Out of six in--house annotators used (3 per dataset), four were experts in dialog research and two were beginners. \rebut{Refer to \cref{appendix:human_eval} for more details.}